Animal Man: Post-series

 This marked the reappearance of Buddy in costume, and heralded his return to the mainstream DC Universe (although his Vertigo appearances were clearly meant to take place inside the DCU as well).
 He subsequently appeared alongside Aquaman, Hawkman, and the Resurrection Man.
 In JLA #27 (March 1999), Buddy officially joins the League to battle a rampaging Amazo in the Florida Everglades; however, since Amazo was able to mimic the powers of any and all members of the League, they were only able to defeat Amazo by disbanding the League.
 Buddy does not stay for the reorganization.
 During a JLA crossover event, Animal Man's expertise in the morphogenetic field assists the League.

 Animal Man also makes an appearance in the Identity Crisis limited series, helping to search for the murderer of Sue Dibny.

-Animal Man kept out of the spotlight during the OMAC Project that was happening, and was very devastated when he heard the news that his good friend Rocket Red VII was killed by the OMACS in Moscow.
-The two of them had been good friends since the JLE back in the 80'S, they both had families, and got along quite well in the JLE.
+Animal Man remained obscure during the OMAC Project, and was devastated when he learnt that his good friend Rocket Red VII was killed by the OMACS in Moscow.
+The two of them were friends since the JLE back in the 80'S, they both had families, and got along well in the JLE.

 After encountering danger signs from the animal world, Animal Man is recruited by Donna Troy as part of a team journeying to New Cronos to stop the Infinite Crisis, mirroring his role in Crisis on Infinite Earths, in which he journeyed into space with the Forgotten Heroes on Brainiac's ship.
 During this adventure, he formed a mentoring friendship with the new Firestorm, Jason Rusch.

 Due to a malfunction of the Zeta Beam, which Adam Strange deploys to return the team to Earth, Animal Man, along with most of the heroes, go missing after Infinite Crisis.
-Eventually, some of the heroes are recovered, but Animal Man, Adam Strange, and Starfire are still missing.
+Eventually, some of the heroes are recovered, but Animal Man, Strange, and Starfire are still missing.
 They become core East Coast members of DC's weekly series 52.